yyoshiaki/MEnet/README.md

 batch_size: 20
 ```

 SQLite cannot be used for training by multi clients.
-If using GCP, specify storage like,
+If using GCP, install PyMySQL by `pip install PyMySQL`, and specify storage like,

 ```
 storage: mysql+pymysql://root:PASS@IP/MEnet